777uliahshafar/dotfiles/readme.md

 13).
 Install vim-myhelp in my repo by git clone to ~/.vim/plugged/.
 After that install plug via vimplug by write 777uliahshafar/vim-myhelp then :PlugInstall. :h myhelp shoudl works.

+14).
+Instal fern(tree viewer), all configuration already in .vimrc.
+Just run :Plug Install like any other plugin.

 ### Exclude files from git
 The .gitignore have already exist.
 In order to configure excludefiles as Global environment.
 You could type: